Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Q:	What do you have when you have a lawyer buried up to his neck in sand?A:	Not enough sand.
+Q:	Why do people who live near Niagara Falls have flat foreheads?A:	Because every morning they wake up thinking "What *is* that noise?
+Oh, right, *of course*!
 </details>

 <details>